Gioele-M/lap2_group_assignment/README.md

  - run `bash _scripts/startDev.sh` to start api & db services

-  - To access server and client, visit `localhost:3000` and `localhost:8080`
+  - to access server and client, visit `localhost:3000` and `localhost:8080`